-- Level 3 option in the Music Studies; Music Specialist Studies; Music General Studies major sequences
+- Level 3 option in the Music Studies; Music General Studies; Music; Contemporary Popular Music major sequences

 - Level 3 elective

-- Students are able to (1) demonstrate familiarity with the key concepts and history of music and the moving image, as well as with primary audio-visual sources and related secondary critical literature; (2) understand the broader aesthetic and contextual matters that condition our understanding of the relationship between music and visual media; and (3) critically analyse the function of music and sound in a range of visual media through a research project.
+Students are able to (1) demonstrate familiarity with the key concepts and history of music and the moving image, as well as with primary audio-visual sources and related secondary critical literature; (2) synthesise and evaluate the broader aesthetic and contextual matters that condition our understanding of the relationship between music and visual media; and (3) critically analyse the function of music and sound in a range of visual media.

-- Indicative assessments in this unit are as follows: (1) test; (2) short reviews; and (3) research essay.
+Indicative assessments in this unit are as follows: (1) tests; (2) critical review; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)